 We should probably also recheck the systemMetadata, in case that's changed too.

 Before doing anything, confirm that the tasks are potentially long-lived.

 (Also, the NodeList is cached, so we already allow for 3 minutes of being out of date)

-#3 Updated by Rob Nahf over 4 years ago
+#3 Updated by Rob Nahf about 6 years ago

 The check for potential target nodes happens in a private method under ReplicationManager.createAndQueueTasks(Identifier pid).
 It seems to happen near the time of the request, but, there is a shift from direct execution of mn.replicate to submitting replicate requests by targetMN.
 Tasks can be for Pids (make more replicas) and PID+targetNode (call mn.replicate),